awentzonline/image-analogies/README.md

  * --patch-size Patch size used for matching (default: 3)
  * --use-full-analogy match on all of the analogy patches, instead of combining them into one image (slower/more memory but maybe more accurate)
+ * --model Select the patch matching model ('patchmatch' or 'brute') patchmatch is the default and requires less GPU memory but is less accurate then brute.

 The analogy loss is the amount of influence of B -> A -> A' -> B'.
 It's a structure-preserving mapping of Image B into A' via A.